| | | Home

 workers’ (or an injured workers’) capabilities and the

 demands of the job.
+Experience has

 shown a greater acceptance and cooperation in the process and subsequent